wp-plugins/juna-it-poll/readme.txt

 == Changelog ==

+= 1.1.0 =
+*Admin page changes. - WordPress Juna IT Poll

 = 1.0.5 =
-* You can upload videos, give width and height for images and videos, give font-size and font-family for answers.
+* You can upload videos, give width and height for images and videos, give font-size and font-family for answers - WordPress Juna IT Poll

 = 1.0.4 =
 * Added to the result menu.
-Admin can change the vote as you wish.
+Admin can change the vote as you wish - WordPress Juna IT Poll

 = 1.0.3 =
-*  Adding to admin page digital calculation and choosing color.
+* Adding to admin page digital calculation and choosing color - WordPress Juna IT Poll

 = 1.0.2 =
-*  Our admin page  changed and you can see your poll's looks.
+* Our admin page  changed and you can see your poll's looks - WordPress Juna IT Poll

 = 1.0.1 =
-*  Bug fixed in Poll.
+* Bug fixed in Poll - WordPress Juna IT Poll

 = 1.0.0 =
-*  Added Poll.
+* Added Poll - WordPress Juna IT Poll

-==Other comments==
+== WordPress Slider step by step guide ==

-To add a poll in your website you just need to install poll plugin and its done. - poll
+To add a poll in your website you just need to install poll plugin and its done - WordPress Juna IT Poll

 Hello.Let`s try to create polling versions together.
-This poll plugin has 4 version, which correspond to your inquiry theme. - poll
+This poll plugin has 4 version, which correspond to your inquiry theme - WordPress Juna IT Poll

-Above you`ll see that there are images corresponding to each polling.Clicking om images you`ll choose your polling version. - poll
+Above you all see that there are images corresponding to each polling.
+Clicking om images you`ll choose your polling version - WordPress Juna IT Poll